kimdoh/id_proto/week4/laptop.md

 ---

-The laptop style rules bring in all elements, and allows for more display flexibility.
+The [tablet style rules](tablet.md) still kept some elements hidden, but the laptop style bring everything in -- and allows for more display flexibility.

 ```
 /* Laptops: Full, Half, Third, Quarter Widths */